 Nursing Care Facility Admission Checklist For Seniors – Including Elderly Care Items

-What to take with you to the Assisted Care Facility:
+Are You Wondering What to take With You To The Assisted Care Facility:

 Deciding to move a senior family member to a residential care facility is not an easy one.
 Seniors are afraid of the unknown and there are thoughts of apprehension and doubt.
 Family members may also go through the same feelings and sentiments because their loved ones will be in a new place with new people.
 Some of the most important questions that come to mind when it’s time to move your senior to a residential care facility: